brianblakely/webtrapp/README.md

 1. Download WebTrapp: [Windows]() | [Linux]() | [Mac]()

 2. Extract WebTrapp to where you would like it to live.
-   You may rename the folder and/or the executable, if you like.
+   You may rename the folder and/or the executable.

 3. Run WebTrapp and fill in each setting field (you only need to do this once).